roeyaus/SiteMinder/README.md

-*How to run:*
+*Where it is / How to run:*

-Get project from Git, open in IntelliJ IDEA, import as Maven project, run.
+Get project from Git : https://github.com/roeyaus/SiteMinder

+open in IntelliJ IDEA, import as Maven project, run.

 *Where to test : *